Bio & Short Bio

 Conference on World Affairs CU Boulder

 Jerrie Hurd is a writer who has done it all–novels, essays, short stories and nonfiction.
-She is currently finishing PAY ATTENTION TO THE FAIRY GODMOTHER: Finding the magic in Your Family Stories, a memoir.
+She is currently finishing DEEP DIRT: Adventures in Digging Up Family Stories, a memoir.
 She is also working on a series of mysteries based on a real-life sheriff currently working in one of most remote corners of the American West.
+The first title in that series is RAINBOW HORSES.
 She speaks and teaches at various conferences.
 She lives in Boulder, Colorado